andreaserlandsson/NUCLEUS/README.md

 Andréas Erlandsson, committing as fishur

 To run the project, first download the repository using

       git clone https://github.com/fishur/NUCLEUS

 in your terminal to preferred location.

 Go inside the folder where you have cloned the desktop using

       cd  /path/to/project/NUCLEUS/nucleus/

 in your terminal.

-      When correctly positioned, run the commando
+When correctly positioned, run the command

       gradlew desktop:run

 alternatively

       ./gradlew desktop:run

 to run the project.

+To run the tests, locate yourself as previously, and run the command

+      ./gradlew test

+The results will be located in

+      /path/to/project/NUCLEUS/Nucleus/core/build/reports/tests/